Geometric G-functions and Atypicality

 for $1 \leq i \leq \sigma$, where $\boldsymbol{J}$ ranges over the set $\mathcal{C}$ of all appropriate compositions of integers $\geq 0$ and we use multi-index notation to exponentiate the vector $\overline{x} = (x_{1}, \hdots, x_{\nu})$.

 The fact that $g \circ A = \textrm{id}$ and $p \circ A = 0$ gives a system of linear equations for each coefficient appearing in each $A_{i}$ in terms of coefficients of the polynomials $g_{j}$ and $p_{k}$.
-Let us suppose we can solve this system for a formal function $A$, and that this formal function converges in the open ball of $v$-adic radius $1$ around $0$ for all finite places of $K$ outside of a finite set $\Sigma$.
+Any solution with $A(0) = q$ to this system defines a formal inverse to the map $(U, q) \to (V,0)$ on the level of completed formal power series rings, and the fact that $U \to V$ is \'etale implies that there is a unique such inverse; in particular, this system of equations together with the condition $A(0) = q$ has a unique formal solution.
+Let us view the solution to this system as a formal function $A$, and suppose that this formal function converges in the open ball of $v$-adic radius $1$ around $0$ for all finite places of $K$ outside of a finite set $\Sigma$.
 Then it will suffice to scale the coordinates $(x_{1}, \hdots, x_{\nu})$ by multiplying each $x_{i}$ by a sufficiently large integer $N$ whose prime factors all lie above places of $\Sigma$: indeed, doing so does not affect the radius of convergence for finite places outside of $\Sigma$, and the radius of convergence of the resulting power series at a place $v \in \Sigma$ will increase by a factor of $1/|N|_{v}$ and hence be greater than $1$ as soon as $|N|_{v}$ is small enough.
 We are reduced to the following more formal fact: